Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 # Introduction

-The [BastardKB QMK repository](https://github.com/bastardkb/bastardkb-qmk) contains the behavioural firmware code and releases for the Bastard Keyboards Charybdis boards.
+The [BastardKB QMK repository](https://github.com/bastardkb/bastardkb-qmk) contains the behavioral firmware code and releases for the Bastard Keyboards Charybdis boards.

 The keymaps are stored in the [BastardKB QMK userspace repository][bkbus].